+36. From at least March 2019 through at least October 2021, Defendant repeatedly advertised that consumers could obtain small-dollar loans with "no interest," "0% APR," or with "0% interest."

+37. For example, one SoLo social media advertisement titled "SoLo Funds: Lend and Borrow" prominently stated: "Ready to ease the stress of living paycheck to paycheck?
+Get up to \$1,000 immediately with 0% APR!"

+38. Another SoLo social media advertisement was titled "SoLo Funds: Lend and Borrow."
+It stated at the top: "Can you relate? [three crying face emojis] Join our community and get quick access up to \$1,000 with no credit check, no interest, no"

+39. A SoLo search engine advertisement included at the top the phrase "Borrow On Your Own Terms" and underneath stated "Request Funds, No Approval, Same Day, 0% Interest."

-- 29. From at least March 2019 through at least October 2021, Defendant repeatedly advertised that consumers could obtain small-dollar loans with "no interest," "0% APR," or with "0% interest." - 30.
-Solo's misrepresentations concerning the terms "no interest," "0% interest loan," and "0% APR" led prospective borrowers to believe that if they obtained a loan, they would be repaying the principal amount without paying interest or additional fees or charges. - 31.
-Borrowers almost never obtained loans with the terms presented in SoLo's advertisements.
-To have a loan application funded, nearly every single prospective borrower had to pay a Lender tip fee, a SoLo donation fee, or both, and complete the standard, click-through application process. - 32.
-In addition, SoLo publicly referred to the Lender tip fee as an "interest rate" on the loan, touting that it was lower than interest charged by other payday lenders.
+40. Solo's misrepresentations concerning the terms "no interest," "0% interest loan," and "0% APR" misled prospective borrowers to believe that if they obtained a loan, they would repay only the principal amount without paying interest, fees, or additional charges, and that they could entirely dictate the terms of any loan.

+41. Borrowers almost never obtained loans with the terms presented in SoLo's advertisements.
+To have a loan application funded, nearly every single prospective borrower had to pay a Lender tip fee, a SoLo donation fee, or both, and complete the standard, click-through application process.

+42. In addition, SoLo publicly referred to the Lender tip fee as an "interest rate" on the loan, touting that it was lower than interest charged by other payday lenders.